fingerprintjs/fingerprintjs-pro-spa/README.md

   }
 });
 ```
-You can learn more about different load options here in the [JS Agent documentation](https://dev.fingerprint.com/docs/js-agent#initializing-the-agent).
+You can learn more about different load options in the [JS Agent API Reference](https://dev.fingerprint.com/docs/js-agent#initializing-the-agent).

-### 1 - Init the JS agent
+### 3. Initialize the JS Agent

-Before you start making identification requests to the Fingerprint Pro API, you need to initialize the JS Agent to allow it to gather browser signals.
-Make sure the initialization has been completed before calling the `getVisitorData` method to avoid errors.
+Before you start making identification requests to the Fingerprint Pro API, you need to initialize the JS Agent.
+This downloads the latest client-side logic from Fingerprint CDN.
+Call `init()` before the `getVisitorData()` method to avoid errors.

 ```js
 // with async/await